TESTING | Mon. – Sat. 8 a.m. – 12 p.m.

 Once you are eligible for a booster shot, no matter which vaccine you got originally, your booster can be the vaccine type of your choice: Pfizer or Moderna.

-You can you can walk in to the COVID Resource Center, register with the Vermont Department of Health's COVID-19 portal, or schedule an appointment at several Vermont pharmacies.
+You can you can walk in to the COVID Resource Center, or schedule an appointment at several Vermont pharmacies.
 Visit the pharmacy website for details.

 You can get the booster as soon as your symptoms resolve.